The Cost of Over-Assessment: Georgia Homeowners Overpay an Estimated $633 Million a Year

 Sources: Realtor.com, Census Bureau QTAX, Tax Foundation, GA DOR

-Both metro Atlanta counties exceed the national average.
+Both metro Atlanta counties exceed the national average by a wide margin.

-In Fulton County, the Board of Assessors reported a 5.9% increase in residential home values for the 2025 tax digest, but Georgia MLS data showed actual sale prices rose only 3.7%.
-That 2.2 percentage point gap means the county's assessments outran the market, and homeowners caught on the wrong side are paying taxes on phantom value.
+In Fulton County, the Board of Assessors reported a 5.9% increase in residential home values for the 2025 tax digest, according to county assessment records.
+But Georgia MLS data showed actual home sale prices rose only 3.7% over the same period.
+That 2.2 percentage point gap means the county's assessments outran the market, and every homeowner caught on the wrong side of that gap is paying taxes on phantom value.

-Gwinnett's aggregate numbers look better.
-The county assessor reported a 7.9% residential increase, roughly matching the 8% MLS showed overall.
+Gwinnett's numbers tell a similar story.
+The county assessor reported a 7.9% residential increase, according to Gwinnett County Tax Commissioner records, roughly in line with the 8% MLS showed in aggregate.
 But at the individual property level, 49% of homes were still assessed above what they'd actually sell for.
-Aggregate alignment masks widespread individual-level errors because overvaluations and undervaluations cancel each other out.
+Aggregate numbers can align even when nearly half the individual assessments are wrong, because overvaluations and undervaluations cancel each other out in the average.

 The structural problem is timing.
 Georgia assessors use sales data that's one to two years old.
 During a rising market, that lag means assessments catch up to (and sometimes overshoot) reality.
 When the market cools, assessments don't adjust immediately.
 Several metro Atlanta counties are now showing flat or declining sale prices: